Last Updated on July 29, 2021 by Stacy Sampson, DO

-5. Do you know how you contracted this STD?
+5. Do you know how you contracted this STI?

 I am still not 100% certain how I contracted herpes – aside from being sexually active – at the time, I had more than one sexual partner and was too embarrassed/distraught to advocate for myself or ask questions.

-My abnormal pap smears were likely the result of an HPV infection – I was sexually active by the time both of my abnormal pap smears were diagnosed and when I had a colposcopy, so the likelihood of an HPV infection was quite high (most abnormal pap smears are the result of HPV, and more than 80% of all sexually active men and women contract at least one strain of HPV at some point in their lives).
+My abnormal pap smears were likely the result of an HPV infection – I was sexually active by the time both of my abnormal pap smears were diagnosed and when I had a colposcopy, so the likelihood of an HPV infection was quite high (most abnormal pap smears are the result of HPV, and more than 80% of all sexually active people contract at least one strain of HPV at some point in their lives).
 So, whatevs.
-I just ad HPV to the logical list.
+I just add HPV to the list.

-Scabies came from my ex-husband – he was sleeping around with multiple women – it took quite a few weeks of itching and researching before we got the right kind of treatment and got rid of them – he thinks he knows the culprit…..this will be a longer, more interesting story for another day. 🙂
+Scabies came from my ex-husband – he was sleeping with other women non-consensually – it took quite a few weeks of itching and researching before we got the right kind of treatment and got rid of them – he thought he knew the culprit, but who really knows…..this will be a longer, more interesting story for another day. 🙂

-Vaginitis can be caused by a number of factors (I was sexually active at the time then too), so it’s hard to tell whether the vaginitis was a result of my sexual activity, an unhealthy lifestyle, a combination of both, or other factors.
+Vaginitis can be caused by a number of factors (I was sexually active at the time then, too), so it’s hard to tell whether the vaginitis was a result of my sexual activity, a natural imbalance in my lifestyle, a combination of both, or other factors.

-6. How has your life changed since you contracted an STD?
+6. How has your life changed since you contracted an STI?